KHTB

-KHTB (101.9 MHz) is a commercial FM radio station licensed to Provo, Utah, and serving the Salt Lake City metropolitan area.
-It is owned by Cumulus Media and broadcasts a Top 40 - CHR radio format, simulcast with 94.9 KENZ Provo.
+KHTB (101.9 FM) is a commercial radio station licensed to Provo, Utah, and serving the Salt Lake City metropolitan area.
+It is owned by Cumulus Media and broadcasts a top 40 (CHR) radio format, simulcast with 94.9 KENZ Provo.
 The radio studios are in South Salt Lake, near the I-15/I-80 interchange.

 KHTB has an effective radiated power of 25,000 watts.
 The transmitter is southwest of the city on Farnsworth Peak in the Oquirrh Mountains in Bingham Canyon, Utah, among the towers for other Salt Lake-area FM and TV stations.

 History

-Country (1995-2004)
+Country (1995–2004)

 In 1995, KKAT licensed "Young Country" from Alliance Broadcasting.
 Also that year, Kid Cassidy (John Potter) of KWNR replaced Gary and Scotty in the mornings, with Insane Rick Shane remaining as producer.
 Other local hosts were T.J.
 Evans, "Gentleman Jim" Mickleson, Bob Wells and Tracy Chapman, while Blair Garner did the overnight shift.

 KKAT took over the number one position among five country stations from KSOP-FM, the only station in the group to lose listeners.
 Gary and Scotty had been hired to replace Ken Simmons after Simmons' arrest for lewd behavior, and the station and the morning hosts could not overcome the stigma of that incident.
 But hiring Cassidy and a strong promotional effort worked.

 By 1999, 101.9 rebranded as just "101.9 KKAT", and on January 18, 2002, at 5PM, after stunting with a loop of "God Bless The USA" for several hours, they rebranded again, this time as "K102", adding more classic country to their modern playlist (as evidenced by the first song after the rebrand, "Thank God I'm a Country Boy" by John Denver).
 It rebranded back to "101.9 KKAT" in January 2004.

-Top 40 (2004-2005)
+Top 40 (2004–2005)

 KKAT was replaced by KPQP, a Top 40 station branded as "101.9 Pop FM", in May 2004.
 KPQP lasted until KENZ's move to the frequency in September 2005.